hpc2n/sphinx-lesson-template/content/starpu.rst

 .. figure:: img/starpu_handles2.png

    Data interfaces.
-The pointers `matrix` and `ptr` do not necessary point to the same memory location.
+The pointers `matrix` and `ptr` do not necessarily point to the same memory location.

 The runtime system guarantees that **data resides in the device memory** when a worker thread starts executing the task.
 If necessary, StarPU copies the data from one memory space to another.